charlieschwabacher/subtree/README.md

 cursor
 ======

-Cursor is a library for reading from and updating an immutable data structure.
+Cursor is a javascript library for reading from and updating an immutable data structure.
 It is designed w/ the following goals in mind:

 - to **work well with**, but **avoid coupling to react.js** - data can easily be shared between react and other parts of an app, or between multiple top level